Project-Group-AI/Example-LLM/README.md

 # Example-of-using-an-LLM

-## Short example of you to use an LLM
+## Short example of how to use an LLM

 ### Virtual environnement
 For this example i use a v-env